michaeljneely/KRR-course/exercises/module3.md

 *G<sub>1</sub>* and *G<sub>2</sub>*,
 in the classical setting with only one goal specification *G*.

+Answer: Extend 3.3.a by simply adding Achieved(Goal1) as a precondition to the AchieveGoal2 action.
 ### Exercise 3.3.c

 Consider the questions of Exercises 3.3.a and 3.3.b, but then generalized to more than two goals: *G<sub>1</sub>, ..., G<sub>k</sub>*.
 Show how to answer the questions of Exercises 3.3.a and 3.3.b for an arbitrary number *k* of goal specifications.

+Answer: Extend as per 3.3.a and 3.3.b, where, for every goal_i, add a precondition specifying that every goal from goal_1..goal_i-1 should be achieved.